gordonpn/priority-queue-heap/README.md

 # priority-queue-heap

-Wrote a priority queue class employing heapUp an headDown to improve understanding of data structures fundamentals.
+Wrote a priority queue class employing heapUp and headDown to improve understanding of data structures fundamentals.